 Below is my preview guide of Broadway openings in the 2023-2024 season.
 The shows are listed chronologically by opening date* (not by first preview), with the title linked to the show’s official website.

 It only includes shows that as of now have an official opening date and a theater.
 More is to come; much will be changed.
-This guide will be periodically updated.
+This guide is updated.

 May